On a class of formal power series and their summability

-Jacobi theta function naturally appears in the context of $q-$difference equations, for it satisfies the functional equation $zqy(z)=y(qz)$.
-Moreover, its growth at infinity is stated in the following Lemma (see~\cite{lastramalek} for the details).
+Jacobi theta function naturally appears in the context of $q$-difference equations, for it satisfies the functional equation $zqy(z)=y(qz)$.
+Moreover, its growth at infinity is stated in the following result (see~\cite{lastramalek} for the details).

 \begin{lemma} There exists $C>0$ such that for every $z\in\C^{\star}$ one has

 \end{lemma}